 - 1. Bottom operator to visually check that 3 gates are closed before launch & then to be always listening for request from other supervisors to open the gates. - 2.
 Ensure loop on return rope is off before person gets in the chair - 3.
 Ensure return rope is safely out of the way - 4.
 Person to sit in chair and fasten safety chain in front of them - 5.
 Legs must be held straight in front when ready to go - 6.
 Permission to launch from bottom operator required.
 When ready to launch, the bottom operator must first be in the safety zone. - 7.
 To release the chair, lift release hook handle, but do NOT let it go - 8.
 Operator at the bottom end to help rider out of chair, hook the loop of the return rope to the back of the chair and call for runner - 9.
 To return flying fox to the top, the runner pulls rope down the lefthand slope until told to stop (ie: when release hook is attached) - 10.
-When the chair is returned, the release hook is attached again (like a tick ν), and the return rope is taken off
+Supervisor at bottom end to help the runner with rope for the last 20m - 11.
+When the chair is returned, the release hook is attached again (like a tick v), and the return rope is taken off